eyedea-io/eyedea-team/README.md

 ![](https://eyedea.io/img/eyedea_og_img.png)

-# EYEDEA AS at a glance
+# EYEDEA at a glance

 We are EYEDEA: a cross-disciplinary product-oriented team.
 Maciej Kucharz founded our company in 2015.
 Since then, we are using a diverse set of skills to help our Norwegian clients in building their digital products.
+We have established Norwegian and Polish entities.

 ## How do we work?